carbonalyser/Carbonalyser/README.md

 |[edf](https://opendata.edf.fr/api/records/1.0/search/?dataset=indicateurs-de-performance-extra-financiere&q=&facet=annee&facet=engagements_rse&facet=csr_goals&facet=indicateurs_cles_de_performance&facet=performance_indicators&refine.indicateurs_cles_de_performance=Intensit%C3%A9+carbone%C2%A0%3A+%C3%A9missions+sp%C3%A9cifiques+de+CO2+dues+%C3%A0+la+production+d%E2%80%99%C3%A9lectricit%C3%A9+%E2%88%9A+(gCO2%2FkWh)) | specialized carbon intensity factor for france | carbon intensities |
 |[electricity map](https://app.electricitymap.org/map) | by country carbon intensity factors | carbon intensities |
 |[PageSpeed Insights](https://pagespeed.web.dev/?hl=fr) | analysis of website from where does useless comes from |website analysis |

-You can rely on metrics given in this analyzer, they are accurate for more check results on the [wiki](https://github.com/AAABBBCCCAAAA/Carbonalyser/wiki/Results).<br />
-For instance you can take [wikipedia](https://fr.wikipedia.org/wiki/Wikip%C3%A9dia:Accueil_principal) as the "green" site.

 ## Credits